zsiki/ls/doc/source/tutorial.rst

    *(3.)
 From the SurveyingCalculation menu select New coordinate list ...*

-A new empty shape file is created.
+A new empty 2D point shape file is created to store benchmarks (points with known coordinates).
+Besides the point identifier, the coordinates (easting, northing, elevation), a point code and a point type can be stored in the attribute table of the shape file.

 .. figure:: images/t005.png
    :scale: 80 %